deeploy-sh/deeploy/CONTRIBUTING.md

 ## Before You Contribute

-deeploy is source-available.
-We may monetize this project in the future (commercial licenses, hosted solutions, etc.).
+deeploy is open source under the Apache 2.0 license.
+We may offer commercial products in the future (hosted solutions, paid plugins, etc.).
 By contributing, you agree that your contributions may be used in both open-source and commercial aspects of the project.

 Questions?
 Reach out before contributing.